-• Any single transaction that ultimately leads to payment requires at least two people to enable it to be actioned - primarily controlled through PSF profiles and segregation of duties e.g., Finance Officer inputs transaction and Budget Holder (Headteacher or Finance Manager) approves transaction

-- No payments have been made that could be classed as 'fee payments' to individuals without completing the necessary checks to confirm self-employed status - Income received by academies can be traced from source to financial system entry and bank statement - Direct debit and standing order arrangements are appropriate and have been correctly authorised - Individual staff salary payments are reconciled to the employee's contract on a regular basis - The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated, and action taken where appropriate.
+- Any single transaction that ultimately leads to payment requires at least two people to enable it to be actioned primarily controlled through PSF profiles and segregation of duties e.g., Finance Officer inputs transaction and Budget Holder (Headteacher or Finance Manager) approves transaction - No payments have been made that could be classed as 'fee payments' to individuals without completing the necessary checks to confirm self-employed status - Income received by academies can be traced from source to financial system entry and bank statement - Direct debit and standing order arrangements are appropriate and have been correctly authorised - Individual staff salary payments are reconciled to the employee's contract on a regular basis - Starters / Leavers process ensures controls in place to manage systems access.
+This checklist is held by HR working alongside IT - The monitoring process should be effective and timely in highlighting variances in the budget so that differences can be investigated, and action taken where appropriate.
 If a budget overspend is forecast, the Finance Manager will investigate and report any concerns to the CEO, COO and Finance, Audit & Risk Committee - The Trust will use internal scrutiny to gain some assurance that financial and non-financial controls are in place and appear to be working effectively.
 An audit programme to test the adequacy of these controls will be approved by the Finance, Audit and Risk Committee. - Where appropriate, the Trust will contact ESFA for approval of financial transactions above the delegated authority limits in line with the Academy Trust Handbook - Where the Trust Board has concerns about financial performance, it should act quickly ensuring the Trust has adequate financial skills in place.